huseynovvusal/huseynovvusal/README.md

 ### ⚡ About Me

 I am a software developer majoring in Information Security and instructor on YouTube.
 I am experienced in web development.
-Also, Android development is one of my enthusiasts.
+Also, AI is one of my enthusiasts.

 ### 🔗 Social Links